What Makes Play and Learn Special?

 Dedicated to High-Quality Early Childhood Education

-At Play and Learn, our curriculum follows best practices in child development and education:
+At Play and Learn, we use Creative Curriculum.
+Creative Curriculum follows best practices in child development and education.

 While Play and Learn’s curriculum is based on nationally recognized programs, we understand that every child is different, and every child learns differently.
 That’s why we observe every child closely and develop individual lesson plans that focus on each child’s cognitive, social, and emotional development; communication and language skills; and physical movement.